tenoto/nicerlib/README.md

 # nicerlib (user script library for NICER)
 Python library for user analyses pipeline and scripts of the NICER X-ray observatory.

-The current version requires NICERDAS version 2018-03-01_V003.
+The current version requires NICERDAS version 2018-03-01_V003 included HEASoft version 6.24.

 ## Description